 The class is likely conducted by a local matchmaker, a figure who once played a pivotal role in Irish communities.
 The matchmaker acted as a bridge between families, facilitating connections and ensuring that potential suitors were compatible.
 While matchmakers were gradually being replaced by modern dating practices, they held a place of reverence, and their insights were still valued in 1969.

-The video portrays how traditional courtship rituals were regarded as crucial in the process of finding a partner.
+The video shows how traditional courtship rituals were considered crucial in finding a partner.
 From appropriate conversation topics to body language and manners, these rituals acted as guidelines for farmers seeking love.